Looking for Something?

 • Don’t Eat Me

-Home » Meal Ideas » Fresh Homemade Pasta – 2 Ways
+Home » Meal Ideas » Easy Fresh Homemade Pasta (by Hand or using a Food Processor)

 Meal Ideas

-There’s literally four ingredients.
+Homemade pasta is made up of literally four ingredients.
 Four.
-It is not that hard to commit to trying something new – like making pasta – when there’s so few ingredients and you have everything in the house already.
-Two super easy methods to make it, by hand or by food processor (my favorite) and you feel so accomplished afterwards!
-Literally what do you have to lose?
+It is not that hard to commit to trying something new – like making pasta – when there’s so few ingredients and you already have everything in the house.

 Jump to Recipe Print Recipe